Hanjin Shipping: History

 After Hanjin's founder, Cho Choong-hoon, died in 2002, his eldest son, Cho Yang-ho, inherited KAL, when his third son, Cho Soo-ho, was handed Hanjin Shipping.
 Cho Soo-ho died from lung cancer in 2006 and his widow, Choi Eun-young, became the chairwoman of Hanjin Shipping in the following year.

-Downfall

-Hanjin Shipping's insolvency was caused in part by overcapacity in the container ship industry.

-Pre the 2008 Global Recession, global trade had been rising fast, reflected in the fast rising container shipping rates.
-Reacting to competitors such as Maersk ordering new larger ships, Hanjin placed orders for 250,000TEU of new ships from 2008 onwards.
-However, less than two months after placing the new ship orders, the 2008 Global Recession started, with the bankruptcy of Lehman Brothers.
+Before the Great Recession, global container shipping rates were rising.
+Hanjin placed orders for 250,000 TEU of new ships from 2008 onwards.
+However, less than two months after placing the new ship orders, the Great Recession started.
+Hanjin reduced its ship orders, but still had seven ships delivered in the period 2010–2013 which doubled company debt to $8Bn.

-Hanjin handled a major portion of the traffic on the transpacific lane (Asia to Americas) and Asia-Europe lane.
-Thus, as these economies retracted, they had a major and direct bearing on the company.
-Hanjin resultantly reduced it's ship orders, but still had seven ships delivered in the period 2010-2013, doubling company debt to $8Bn in the same period, just as the European interest rate crisis further cut back container demand.

-To bring additional liquidity to the business, KAL acquired 33.2 percent of Hanjin Shipping in June 2014.
+In June 2014, in order to bring additional liquidity to the business, KAL acquired 33.2 percent of Hanjin Shipping.
 By August 2016, the company owned only 44 per cent of the container fleet in operation, and the rest was chartered-in.
-By FY2015, container shipping rates were 8% below those in FY2010, resulting in financial losses on many routes, bringing a huge strain to the companies balance sheet.

-Bankruptcy

-Liquidation
+Container shipping rates continued to fall which resulted in financial losses.

 In April 2016, Hanjin applied to its creditors for debt restructuring, in order to avoid formal insolvency proceedings.
 Hanjin Shipping's creditors withdrew their support after deeming a funding plan by parent company Hanjin inadequate.